 - Price – 10 – You can’t beat free:)

-- 3rd Party Apps And Integrations – 10 – Because WooCommerce is so popular, there are thousands of WooCommerce plugins available and most tool providers support WooCommerce out of the box.
+- 3rd Party Apps And Integrations – 10 – Because WooCommerce is so popular, there are thousands of add on WordPress ecommerce plugins available and most tool providers support WooCommerce out of the box.

 - Support And Maintenance – 5 – WooCommerce does not provide any support.
 As a result, you have to be good at problem solving and finding your own solutions.
 Because WordPress updates so often, you may encounter plugin incompatibilities and other technical issues.